 Brutal Jumps Racing Video Released On The Eve Of New Zealand's 2021 Jumps Racing Season

-On the eve of New Zealand's 2021 jumps racing season, a shocking compilation video exposing the brutal reality of jumps racing in NZ has just been published by the Coalition for the Protection of Racehorses (CPR) - available here.
+On the eve of New Zealand's 2021 jumps racing season, a shocking compilation video exposing the brutal reality of jumps racing in NZ was published by the Coalition for the Protection of Racehorses (CPR) - available here.

 "Many New Zealanders are completely unaware that cruel jumps racing persists in this country" said a spokesperson for CPR NZ, Frances Baker.